Island Teachers Conference

 Virtual!
-While we all wish we could be in person for at least part of the conference, current COVID recommendations have led us to the decision to go 100% online.
-Both Thursday, Oct.
-8 and Friday, Oct.
-9 will be comprised of engaging and interactive online presentations and workshops addressing a wide range of equity challenges and education topics.
+While we couldn’t be in person for the 2020 event due to COVID recommendations at the time, both days featured engaging and interactive online presentations and workshops addressing a wide range of equity challenges and education topics.

-We’re happy to announce that Dr. Cat Biddle, Associate Professor of Educational Leadership in the College of Education and Human Development at The University of Maine will be our keynote speaker!
+The keynote speaker for ITC 2020 was Dr. Cat Biddle, Associate Professor of Educational Leadership in the College of Education and Human Development at The University of Maine.
 Cat has a deep understanding of rural schools and has recently been involved in a number of collaborations involving island schools, including Portrait of a Graduate and Community Learning for ME.
 Cat also co-authored the recent report, “What can we learn from the innovation of Maine districts to support remote student learning from March – June 2020?”

 Dr. Biddle’s research focuses on ways in which rural schools and communities respond to social and economic change in the 21st century.
 She is particularly interested in how schools can more effectively leverage partnerships with external organizations or groups to address issues of social inequality and how non-traditional leaders—such as youth, parents and other community members—may lead or serve as partners in these efforts.
 Her interests are driven by her professional background in community development that leverages schools.
 See her full bio here.